nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * [**`Storage`**](#storage-component): Reads data from, and writes data to, the hard disk.
 * [**`State`**](#state-component): Holds the states of the App while the app is active.

-Each of the four components,
+The first four components,

 * defines its *API* in an `interface` with the same name as the Component.
 * exposes its functionality using a concrete `{Component Name}Manager` class (which implements the corresponding API `interface` mentioned in the previous point.

-However, for state component, it is managed by two classes:
+For state component, it is managed by two classes:
 * `StateManager` class which provides general access to the state of the App.
 * `UIStateManager` class which provides the GUI access to the state of the app.

-For example, the `Logic` component (see the class diagram given below) defines its API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class which implements the `Logic` interface.
+Example of architecture: The `Logic` component (see the class diagram given below) defines its API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class which implements the `Logic` interface.

 ![Class Diagram of the Logic Component](images/LogicClassDiagram.png)